You can subtract your self-employed expenses from your turnover when working out how much tax you need to pay each year.

 Finally, if you buy a vehicle for your business and use traditional accounting, you can claim it as a capital allowance.

 If you use cash basis accounting and buy a car for your business, you can claim it as a capital allowance (if you’re not using simplified expenses).
-Claim other types of vehicle as allowable expenses.
+You claim other types of vehicle, like vans, as allowable expenses.

 You can include the cost of your stock, your raw materials, and the direct costs that arise from producing your goods.